 There are many ways of treating cancers like Colorectal cancer.
 They include;

-- Chemotherapy: However, in the late stages of the disease, Anti-Cancer drugs are used after surgery, to attack cancer cells and any other cell growing rapidly in the body.
+- Chemotherapy: However, in the late stages of the disease, Anti-Cancer drugs are used after surgery, to attack cancer cells and any other cells growing rapidly in the body.

-- Radiotherapy: This is the Use of Radiations to target and kill cancer cells.
+- Radiotherapy: This is the Use of Radiation to target and kill cancer cells.

 - Targeted therapy: This uses advanced technologies.